CONSERVATION THROUGH EDUCATION

 Who We Support

 - Per diem stipends paid to KWCAO-trained volunteer educators who travel to Kasese District schools to deliver programs to students

 - Design and production of educational resource materials (e.g. wildlife trading cards, puppets, books, videos) used by KWCAO educators and classroom teachers

 - Functional expenses related to educational program delivery (e.g. electrical generator, educator transportation, audio-visual equipment)

 Children of Kasese

-Based on positive student, teacher and community response to KWCAO visits to Kasese District schools from 2002 to 2007, there is a growing District-wide demand for additional information and resources to support wildlife conservation efforts on a local level.
+Based on positive student, teacher and community response to KWCAO visits to Kasese District schools, there is a growing District-wide demand for additional information and resources to support wildlife conservation efforts on a local level.
 The KWCAO conservation educators have visited more than 500 schools out of the more than 900 in the District.